-In this paper, we evaluate the impact of practicing and improving literacy skills on the academic performance of first-year university students.
-For this purpose, we implement a randomized encouragement experiment (Duflo, Glennerster and Kremer, 2007) in a group of first-year university students.
+Thus, we evaluate the impact of practicing and improving literacy skills on the academic performance of first-year university students.
+For this purpose, we implement a (group-) randomized experiment based on an encouragement design (Holland, 1988; Duflo, Glennerster and Kremer, 2007) in a group of first-year university students.
 Our experiment involved all students entering the first year of university in Economics and Management over 2011-2014 at two French universities, Paris-Est Marne-La-Vallée and Lille 1.
 Each week of the first term of the academic year, half of the students were encouraged to improve their literacy skills through the use of an innovative educational tool, called Projet Voltaire, whereas the other half was not encouraged at all, although they also had access to this tool.
 Moreover, the Projet Voltaire allowed us to evaluate the literacy level of students at the beginning and at the end of the first term of the academic year, i.e. before and after the literacy training period.
 We consider a sample of 849 university students, for whom baseline administrative information is available, as well as scores on the two literacy tests, all final exam scores and first year grade averages.
 We then evaluate the impact both of the encouragement to practice literacy skills and of improving such skills on academic performance.
-Using local average treatment estimators (Imbens and Angrist, 1994; Angrist and Imbens, 1995; Angrist, Graddy and Imbens, 2000), we show that increasing literacy test scores has a positive impact on first-year academic results, whether we consider language-based disciplines or more scientific disciplines.
-In particular, depending on the kind of discipline we consider, learning literacy could increase academic test scores by a half-point to one-and-a-half points.
+Using local average treatment estimators (Angrist et al., 2000; Angrist and Imbens, 1995; Imbens and Angrist, 1994), we show that increasing literacy test scores has a positive impact on first-year academic results, whether we consider language-based disciplines or more scientific disciplines.
+In particular, depending on the kind of discipline we consider, learning literacy could increase academic test scores by a half-point to one-and-ahalf points.
 Consequently, it increases the probability of first-year university students to complete the first or the second term, and even the full academic year.
 Finally, encouragement to practice literacy skills had an increased benefit on students who initially tested at lower levels for literacy skills.
 These findings hold for both universities, Paris-Est Marne-La-Vallée and Lille 1, although student populations at the two universities are quite different.